basho/basho_docs/source/languages/en/riak/ops/running/backups.md

 ### OS-Specific Directory Locations

-The default Riak data, ring, and configuration directories for each of the supported operating systems is as follows:
+The default Riak data, ring, strong consistency, and configuration directories for each of the supported operating systems is as follows:

 <div class="note">
 <div class="title">Note on upgrading</div>